Guidance on who is a “key information infrastructure operator” under the PRC Cybersecurity Law, and draft regulations on handling minors’ data

 - identifying that “important Internet application systems” will be deemed to be KIIOs as well.
 Unofficial reports suggest that this is intended to catch popular apps such as Taobao and WeChat which have millions of daily users in China who would be affected by a security breach.

-Organisations within these newly-highlighted sectors are now also advised to pay attention to the additional cybersecurity and data protection obligations imposed on KIIOs in the PRC Cybersecurity Law and consider updating their compliance programmes accordingly.
+Organizations within these newly-highlighted sectors are now also advised to pay attention to the additional cybersecurity and data protection obligations imposed on KIIOs in the PRC Cybersecurity Law and consider updating their compliance programs accordingly.
 For our summary of the key features of the PRC Cybersecurity Law click here.

 Draft Regulations on the protection of the use of Internet by minors published for comments

-The State Council published for public consultation the draft Regulations on the Protection of the Use of Internet by Minors (the “Draft Regulations“) on 7 January 2017 to provide additional protection to minors (i.e. Chinese citizens under the age of eighteen) when they are online.
-In particular, the Draft Regulations propose additional data protection obligations, with which “network information service providers” (i.e. organisations and individuals using networks to provide users with information technology, information services, information products, including online platform service providers, and providers of online content and products) would need to comply.
+The State Council published for public consultation the draft Regulations on the Protection of the Use of Internet by Minors (the “Draft Regulations“) on January 7, 2017 to provide additional protection to minors (i.e., Chinese citizens under the age of eighteen) when they are online.
+In particular, the Draft Regulations propose additional data protection obligations, with which “network information service providers” (i.e., organizations and individuals using networks to provide users with information technology, information services, information products, including online platform service providers, and providers of online content and products) would need to comply.
 The definition of a “network information service provider” appears to catch any individual or business that operates websites or processes online data in China.

 Some of the key provisions of the Draft Regulations include:

 - Network information service providers must conduct reviews of the information published on their platform.
 If any content is deemed unsuitable for minors, a warning must be placed prominently before the content is displayed.
-The Draft Regulations recognise the need for relevant authorities to publish policies to offer guidance to organisations on how to manage information unsuitable for minors.
+The Draft Regulations recognize the need for relevant authorities to publish policies to offer guidance to organizations on how to manage information unsuitable for minors.

 - “Minors’ personal information” is given a wide definition, and would capture all kinds of information, whether recorded electronically or through other means, that when alone or taken together with other information is sufficient to identify a minor’s identity, including but not limited to a minor’s full name, location, residential address, date of birth, contact information, account name, identification number, personal biometric information, and photographs.